Compute-Constrain Difference

 for constraints that directly include the given signal.
 For example, if in the above example, if

-was constrained by intermediate signal foo
+out was constrained by intermediate signal foo and foo was constrained by in, the detector

-.
+would not show that out was constrained by in.
 This may lead to false positive alerts in some cases,

 but in practice we find signals missing direct constraints to values used in their dataflow assignments